 Families : HBC of course is designed to collect and archive information on clothing.
 We have decided, however, that many decisions on clothing are made or strongly influenced by the parents.
 The increasing influence of children over the clothes they wear is, im part, a reflection of changing family patterns and the weakening of parental authority.
 The family is a key institution that needs to be better understood if we are going to fully access clothing trends.
 This is another important section that needs to be expanded.

-Feminist Issues: HBC focuses on children, but a range of feminist issues touch upon children.
+Feminist Issues: We focus on children in our website, but a range of feminist issues touch upon children.
 This is especially the case as women in most countries are primarily responsible for child care.
 Even in Western countries most affected by the Women's Movement, it is women that are primarily responsible.
-And the mother-child bond since the volution of humans has been one of the most critical, if not the single most relationship, in a child's life.
+Thus we want to assess the history of feminism.
+And the mother-child bond since the evolution of humans has been one of the most critical, if not the single most important relationship, in a child's life.
 As a result we want, to discuss some of the feminist issues here.
 One of these critical issues is is violence against women.
 Here we are developing some country pages.
 Another important issue is abortion because of the millions of lives which are being terminated.
+And one women's groups for unknown reason do not address is the rapidly increasing number of children being born out of wedlock.

 Gender : Clothing and hair style are